LoRA – low rank adaptation of large language models

 Evaluationlink image 55

-Once trained we evaluate on the test dataset
+Once trained, we evaluate on the test dataset

 trainer.evaluate(eval_dataset=subset_dataset_test)